Characterizations of endograph metric and $\Gamma$-convergence on fuzzy sets: Level characterizations of -convergence and endograph metric convergence

 \end{description}

+Proposition \ref{hlc} and statement A are in the setting of $E^{1}_{nc}$, Proposition 6.2 is in the setting of $E^1$.
 Trutschnig \cite{trutschnig} have proven an important fact that $P(u)$ is countable when $u\in E^m_{nc}$.
-Using this fact and proceeding according to \cite{huang7}, it then follows that the level characterizations expressed in statement A still hold on $E^m_{nc}$, the set of $m$-dimensional noncompact fuzzy numbers.
-Many previous results can be deduced from the statement A on $E^m_{nc}$, some of which are given in Remark \ref{ems}.
+Using this fact and proceeding according to \cite{huang7}, it then follows that statement A still hold in the setting of $E^m_{nc}$.
+Many results in previous works can be deduced from the statement A in the setting of $E^m_{nc}$, some of which are listed in Remark \ref{ems}.